yashanand/radare2/crackme/bin-linux/crackme0x00/writeup.md

 * Password :- This wil prompt the password to enter which will futher check if it's correct or not.
 * Invalid Password! :- This will prompt when the password is wrong , bad luck :(
 * Password OK :) :- This will prompt when the password is correct :)
-* 250382 :- This is the number which appears, but no idea what is used for ,lets try to put this as a passw0rd.
+* 250382 :- This is the number which appears, but no idea what is used for ,lets try to put this as a passw0rd.Maybe the strings *250382* is compared with the given input.

 ![](https://github.com/yashanand/radare2/blob/master/crackme/bin-linux/crackme0x00/0x00/crack_pass.png)